GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Two centuries ago Leibnitz invented a calculating machine which embodied most of the essential features of recent keyboard devices, but it could not then come into use.
-The economics of the situation were against it.
+> ### Email is a wonderful thing for people whose role in life is to be on top of things.
+But not for me; my role is to be on the bottom of things.
+What I do takes long hours of studying and uninterruptible concentration.
 >
-> ~ *Vannevar Bush*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts